sakesayso/sakescript/README.md

 - license: License for the content (e.g., "Creative Commons").
 - tags: List of tags for the content.
 Optional fields:
+- teaserImage (optional): Teaser image for the content.
 - authorTwitter (optional): X/Twitter handle for the author.
 - authorNote (optional): Author's note about the content.
 - origin (optional): Source URL for the content.